Heck. Chaos. Covid raging, another lockdown, the dream of a successful vaccine rollout.

 I'm working with Gabriel Prokofiev and the viol consort Fretwork on Albion, a sequence of arrangements (you could call them cover versions, you could call them remixes) of all kinds of British songs and instrumental pieces, from Dunstaple to Purcell to Elgar to Holst to Delia Darbyshire to Napalm Death, and beyond.
 We've asked a group of frisky composers and producers to contribute versions - so far Sarah Dacey, Cevanne Horrocks-Hopayian, Ewan Campbell, Blasio Kavuma, Sally Beamish, Yfat Soul Zisso, Max de Wardener, Genevieve Murphy, Talvin Singh, the Mad Professor.
-At the moment it's an online project (natch), but we're aiming at performances next year, probably starting with one at King's Place in March.
+At the moment it's an online project (natch), but we're aiming at performances later in the year, probably starting with one at King's Place in November.
 There's an introductory video here, made by the excellent Sam Stadlen of Fretwork.

 Thirty years on.......Man Jumping's albums Jumpcut and World Service are up on Spotify.
 Jumpcut, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.